galitrahimtno/indy-hipe/text/didcom-over-xmpp/README.md

 #### Service endpoint

-The service end point of a DIDCom-over-XMPP service is derived from the XMPP address by preceding the domain part of the XMPP address with "did.".
+The service end point of a DIDCom-over-XMPP service is derived from the XMPP address by preceding the domain part of the XMPP address with "did." and remove the resources part, i.e. the "/" and anything behind it.
+The reason for removing the resources part is that DIDCom messages are addressed to the person/entity associated with the DID, and not to any particular device.

 Here are some examples of this convention.

+- xmpp:alice@foo.com
 - xmpp:alice@foo.com/phone
+--> xmpp:alice@did.foo.com

+- xmpp:bob@bar.com
- - xmpp:alice@did.foo.com/phone
+- xmpp:bob@bar.com/laptop
 - xmpp:bob@bar.com/phone
- - xmpp:bob@did.bar.com/phone
-- xmpp:bob@bar.com/laptop
- - xmpp:bob@did.bar.com/laptop
+ --> xmpp:bob@did.bar.com

 Here is an example of the "service" property of a DID Document with an XMPP service endpoint.
 Note that there is no resource (like "/laptop") indicated.
 This means that the XMPP service may route the DIDCom-over-XMPP message to Bob's phone, laptop or both.
 This depends on the XMPP routing logic provided by the XMPP service, as configured by Bob.